+Reference ORID

-Date of Pre-conference: Date of Observation: Grade Level/Curriculum Area Observed: Reference ORID Lesson Objectives: Pre-Observation Questions Conference Notes Briefly describe the students in this class, including those with special needs.
+Pre-Observation Questions Conference Notes Briefly describe the students in this class, including those with special needs.
 How will students be grouped during the classroom observation?
 If necessary, please note any special arrangements.
 What Iowa Teaching Standards & Criteria will be observed in this lesson?
+How will prior knowledge be (or has been) assessed?
+What instructional strategies do you plan to use to engage students in the content?